 Dealing with complex social issues requires a multidisciplinary approach; if the answer to any specific problem can be found within the traditional framework of any one specific discipline, then that means the problem just wasn’t complex enough.
 Over the past century or so, society has developed through ever-increasing specialisation, and we have indeed come quite far this way.
 However, as we now face huge transformations and crises in a more complex world, the time has come for all these specialisations to start connecting again so that they can more effectively face these broader issues.
 Students of Social Practices are encouraged to cooperate with others, not only within other creative disciplines but also with scientists, activists, users, policy makers, etc.

-The issues currently addressed by Social Practices are Cultural Diversity, Open Design, Gamification and Sustainability; four domains in which systemic change is particularly relevant.
+The issues currently addressed by Social Practices are Cultural Diversity, Performative action, Powerplay en New Earth; four domains in which systemic change is particularly relevant.

 Cultural Diversity questions systems of living together; it focuses on the globalising and urbanising world.
 It unravels cultural, economic, political and social structures in order to create images or interventions that influence the sensations or behaviours of ‘local’ citizens of the world.

 Performative Action experiments with forms of embodied collective action and community building.
 This minor explores notions of the performative—or that which effects change—by looking at alternative forms of pedagogy, protest and conviviality (forms of co-existence) at the intersection of art and social engagement.
 It is committed to critical practices of care and the political value of the everyday.

 Powerplay focuses on understanding the rules that govern institutions, human behaviour, and power, offering insight on how to subvert and critique the status quo through the notion of critical play.

 New Earth questions sustainability paradigms like the circular economy and researches equitable development in the wake of climate change, looking towards design as a political act that might reformulate related global power structures.